mamedev/mame/docs/source/commandline/commandline-all.rst

 **-getsoftlist** / **-glist** [<*pattern*>]

-    Posts to screen a specific software list which matches with the system name provided.
+    Displays the contents of a specific softlist with the filename represented by *pattern*.

     Example:
         .. code-block:: bash